CommunityHoneyNetwork/chn-docs/docs/wordpot.md

 ```
 ## Example wordpot.sysconfig file

-Prior to starting, Wordpot will parse some options from `/etc/sysconfig/wordpot` for RedHat-based or `/etc/default/wordpot` for Debian-based systems or containers.
+Prior to starting, Wordpot will parse some options from `/etc/default/wordpot` for Debian-based systems or containers.
 The following is an example config file:

 ```
-# This file is read from /etc/sysconfig/wordpot or /etc/default/wordpot
+# This file is read from /etc/default/wordpot
-# depending on the base distro
 #
 # This can be modified to change the default setup of the wordpot unattended installation